yuriy-kormin/ImageCompare/Readme.md

 - ##### Result Visualization:
     After detecting differences, red rectangles are drawn on the images to visually highlight the areas of discrepancy.

-## Realization Approach
-The library uses unsafe methods to directly access pixel data, ensuring efficient manipulation of bitmap data.
-Images are preprocessed with a Gaussian Blur filter to reduce noise and enhance meaningful differences.

-During comparison, a threshold mechanism determines whether pixel differences within a square are significant enough to count.

-Detected squares are either merged with existing ones or added as new entities to the list.

-After processing, the library iterates through the list to overlay red rectangles on the original images, marking the detected areas.

 ## CLI Usage Parameters
 The CLI utility accepts the following parameters.
 If not provided, default values are used: